Fleafa/VoronUsers/printer_mods/MCMBen/Voron0_Trident_Skirt/README.md

 # BoM
 This BoM doesn't include the rubber feet, though for clarity it does include some hardware which is reused from the V0 and V0.1 builds.
 It assumes skirt to front and sides, with only the C14 at the rear.
+You'll need some VHB to hold the fans or fan blanks to the skirts.
 ## Common
 Component | Quantity
 --- | :-: